DMM Alloy Offset Review

 This is also why the DMM Offset's ability to provide a top-notch placement in scars or other subtly flaring cracks is so important.
 It's because these are the types of cracks that spring-loaded camming units don't work very well in, but the DMM Offsets are ideal for.
 They are perfectly tapered for pin scars, which is a huge advantage in older climbing areas.
 They're also great for routes that have never felt a piton but still have plenty of slightly flared fissures that cams simply don't provide adequate security in - this is where offset nuts are absolutely bomber.

 While the Alloy Offsets are the latest iteration of the very first offset nuts and our current overall favorite nut, we must admit they have some healthy competition now.
 We think the Black Diamond Offset Stoppers are nearly as good.
 They're only marginally wider, and they offer the same level of tapered "offset."
 The slight difference in width isn't a big deal either, as it just means they fit into slightly different sizes cracks.
 While these two models are great for medium-to-large sizes pieces, we absolutely love DMM Peenuts for those smaller sizes that are useful in trad climbing.
 The Peenuts are designed to be complementary to the Alloy Offsets, expanding your set into smaller sizes.
-For aid climbs or very thinly protected routes, the DMM Brass Offsets and the BD Offset Micros offer excellent options in even smaller sizes.
+For aid climbs or very thinly protected routes, the DMM Brass Offsets offer excellent options in even smaller sizes.
 They are made of brass instead of aluminum.
 This helps because brass slightly deforms when the nut is weighed down, helping it to "bite" better.
 While this is an advantage for suboptimal placements, they do get beat up quickly, and we think they are less ideal for most climbers' all-around trad racks due to this lack of durability.

 More Parallel-Sided Cracks